Chang, Bhiwani

 Chang is a village in Bhiwani district in the Indian state of Haryana.
 It lies approximately 14 km north east of the district headquarters, Bhiwani.

 As of the 2011 Census of India, the village had 2,595 households with a population of 12,979 of which 6,961 were male and 6,018 female.

+For political representational purposes the village is part of Bawani Khera Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.

 Economy

 Chang has developed agricultural and industrial sectors and is known for fishing, horticulture, dairy farming and other segments.
 It is a hub for workers in factories, in the fields, and in markets.

 History

 Villagers served as freedom fighters.
 About 500 village boys serve in the Indian military.